 I am a Conservation Scientist with the Wildlife Conservation Society, where I lead a global coral reef monitoring program to investigate how tropical coral reefs are changing in the face of our climate crisis.
 I am passionate about collaborative big data to reveal new solutions for coral reef conservation, and work with partners throughout Melanesia, the Coral Triangle, the Western Indian Ocean and the Caribbean.

-Currently, I hold a Banting Postdoctoral Fellowship in the Department of Ecology and Evolutionary Biology at the University of Toronto, and an Associate Conservation Scientist with the Wildlife Conservation Society's Marine Program, and previously I was a David H. Smith Conservation Research Fellowship at the University of North Carolina.
-In my free time, I can be found climbing rocks in the nearest mountains.
+Trained as a coral reef ecologist, I have published over 40 publications in leading scientific journals and received international awards for research and science communication.
+Previously, I was an NSERC Banting Postdoctoral Fellowship at the University of Toronto and a David H. Smith Conservation Research Fellowship at the University of North Carolina.
+In my free time, I can be found paddling whitewater or climbing rocks in the nearest wilderness.

 NSERC Banting Postdoctoral Fellowship (2016 - 2018)

 David H. Smith Conservation Research Fellow (2013 - 2015)

 Simon Fraser University (2012)